Jay Graydon: History

 Graydon made his singing debut on his second birthday on the "Joe Graydon Show," the first music/talk television show in Los Angeles, hosted by his father, Joe Graydon.

 During and for a brief time after his college days, Graydon played in the Don Ellis Band, whose style can be described as experimental post-bop jazz.
 He can be heard on the live double album Don Ellis at Fillmore and the studio albums The New Don Ellis Band Goes Underground, Connection and Soaring.

 L. A. session musician

 From the late 1960s to late 1970s Graydon was a session musician in Los Angeles, working with such artists as Gino Vannelli, Barbra Streisand, Dolly Parton, Diana Ross, The Jackson Five, Alice Cooper, Cheap Trick, Al Jarreau, Christopher Cross, Ray Charles, Cher, Joe Cocker, Marvin Gaye, Hall & Oates, Wayne Shorter, Olivia Newton-John, Albert King and Steely Dan.
 One of Graydon's most notable session performances is his guitar solo on Steely Dan's 1977 hit single "Peg".
+Several prominent session guitarists attempted the solo on "Peg" before Jay Graydon, who, according to Walter Becker, "did it with no difficulty whatsoever".

 In 1977 he appeared as a character in a number of Doonesbury strips as Jay "Wah-Wah" Graydon.
 Graydon played on the Jimmy Thudpucker album "Greatest Hits" along with Steve Cropper and Donald "Duck" Dunn.
 He was the subject of the track "Fretman Sam" and played its guitar solo.
 He also programmed the synthesizers for the album.